farrandi/dsci_575/lecture3_4_575.md

 - Observations are ONLY dependent on the current state
 - States are dependent on the previous state (not observations)
+- Each hidden state has a probability distribution over all observations

 #### Fundamental Questions for a HMM